savitagup/901NodeIntro-1/Labs/Ch02-fundamentals/2globals-and-built-in/README.md

 1. In your `\WIP` directory, create the directory structure `\WIP\Ch02\globals`

-1. Create a file callzbed `inputs.js`
+1. Create a file called `inputs.js`

 1. READ: The `process` object is a global that provides information about, and control over, the current Node.js process.
 As a global, it is always available to Node.js applications without using require().